9Ryel/Networks-B/CMD_Linux_Redes.md

 # COMANDOS LINUX - RED

-## 1. Set static IP on your linux device to connect to your LAN using nmcli command
+## 1. Set static IP on your Linux device to connect to your LAN using nmcli command

 Cambiar dirección IP: